Q&A – What to expect from a damp survey

 - Checking for surface mould growth to all areas which be attributable to condensation issues

-To support the visual inspection, I will build a moisture profile of the area using an electronic resistance meter to determine if moisture levels are excessive.
+To support the visual inspection, we will build a moisture profile of the area using an electronic resistance meter to determine if moisture levels are excessive.
 It may also be necessary to take plaster samples for further analysis.
-I will be looking at ventilation points and for the presence and condition of extraction fans in the bathrooms and kitchen areas; are they fit for purpose, is additional ventilation required?
+We will be looking at ventilation points and for the presence and condition of extraction fans in the bathrooms and kitchen areas; are they fit for purpose, is additional ventilation required?

-I also like to get a property background from the occupant, finding out factors such as how long have the symptoms been present; if there have been any recent changes to a property, such as a new driveway or insulation added to the property.
+We also like to get a property background from the occupant, finding out factors such as how long have the symptoms been present; if there have been any recent changes to a property, such as a new driveway or insulation added to the property.

 Q: Do you take photos at the survey?